 The pelvic floor muscles and connective tissue may stretch, weaken, or tear.
 Weak or torn structures can’t support the urethra and bladder.
 The urethral sphincter may also weaken.
 These changes can cause urine to leak.
 The changes may be caused by:

-Pregnancy and vaginal childbirth or C-section (operation to deliver a baby)
+Pregnancy and vaginal childbirth or C-section (surgery to deliver a baby)

 Constant coughing (such as with bronchitis or chronic cough from smoking)